 How do I write a business proposal?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Every business needs a business plan, but the key to your question is determining what you want to do with it after it is done.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.Every business needs a business plan, but the key to your question is determining what you want to do with it after it is done.
 If you really want to "shop it around' to investors, you need a good idea, good people or a combination of both.
 If you do, you'll get money--sometimes without a business plan.
 If you don't, you'll struggle to get anyone to invest with you.

 That said, there are a few keys to developing a good business plan, the first of which is making sure you have a product or service that people actually want to buy, rather than a product or service that you think they want to buy.

 This is the first flaw for most would-be (and sometimes even seasoned) entrepreneurs, and can be avoided by some good up-front due diligence by going out to your prospective customers and getting their feedback on your product or service.

 You can also generally gauge potential revenues by looking at your proposed price points and extrapolating those over percentages of population segments in your selected metropolitan target areas, based on your competition and what they are doing.
 This will also tell you if your idea is viable, and if the market is indeed big enough to go after.

 An example of a market that wouldn't be a good market is a local area with five transmission shops and you want to be number six.
 If the total revenue for that area is say $5 million, that means that the top two shops probably have 80 percent of the market, and the other stores are struggling.
 Even the top two might be struggling, depending on their expenses.

 To break into this market, you would have to capture the majority of market and wallet share, while keeping your expenses to the bone.
 While you might say, "I can do it," the numbers will be against you and in reality you should just move on to another idea.